ibm-cloud-docs/discovery-data/assemble.md

 {:swift: .ph data-hd-programlang='swift'}
 {:go: .ph data-hd-programlang='go'}

-# Assembling a custom connector
+# Assembling, compiling, and packaging a custom connector
 {: #assemble}

 You package a number of component files together to create a custom connector.